 1) Serve as the central paroling authority for the State;

 2) In selecting individuals for parole, consider for parole all committed persons, except in cases where the penalty of life imprisonment not subject to parole has been imposed, regardless of the nature of the offense committed;

-3) Determine the time at which parole is granted to any eligible individual at that time at which maximum benefits of the correctional institutions to the individual have been reached and the element of risk to the community is minimal;
+3) Determine the time at which parole shall be granted to any eligible individual as that time at which maximum benefits of the correctional institutions to the individual have been reached and the element of risk to the community is minimal;

 4) Establish rules of operation to determine conditions of parole applicable to any individual granted parole;